 Many business owners fall into the trap of trying to grow their business as quickly as possible.
 In general, as businesses expand, they become less efficient because they grow more quickly than good systems can be created and maintained.
-It’s important to remember the value of taking time to build structures, review profitability, evaluate costs, hire the right employees, and obtain the right equipment.
+It’s important to take time to build structures, review profitability, evaluate costs, hire the right employees, and obtain the right equipment.
 Many companies grow too fast, sacrifice profit, and then go out of business because they can’t pay their loans.
 Other companies grow quickly by seeking outside investors, and founders end up giving all their equity and profit away.
 Most businesses should focus on growing steadily and efficiently rather than seeking growth at any cost.

 Ultimately, a healthy balance sheet showing strong equity leads to a higher business valuation, more investments, and a higher payout or profit to the owner.
 Business owners should keep a long-term mindset instead of focusing purely on short-term growth which can ultimately lead to business stagnation.